mindsdb/mindsdb/docs/Installing.md

 # Build and run your docker container

-Alternatively, You can also run MindsDB in a docker container.
-Assuming that you have [docker](https://docs.docker.com/install/) installed in your computer. on your terminal, you can do the following:
+Alternatively, you can also run MindsDB in a docker container.
+Assuming that you have [docker](https://docs.docker.com/install/) installed in your computer.
+On your terminal, you can do the following:

 ```
 sh -c "$(curl -sSL https://raw.githubusercontent.com/mindsdb/mindsdb/master/distributions/docker/build-docker.sh)"